ietf-teep/architecture/draft-ietf-teep-architecture.md

-  - Rich Execution Environment (REE): An environment that is provided and governed by a typical OS (e.g., Linux, Windows, Android, iOS), potentially in conjunction with other supporting operating systems and hypervisors; it is outside of any TEE.
+  - Rich Execution Environment (REE): An environment that is provided and governed by a typical OS (e.g., Linux, Windows, Android, iOS), potentially in conjunction with other supporting operating systems and hypervisors; it is outside of the TEE(s) managed by the TEEP protocol.
 This environment and applications running on it are considered untrusted (or more precisely, less trusted than a TEE).